xrrhythmsuk/xruk-player/assets/tunes/afoxe.md

 **Musical background:** The tune sounds very similar to some Afoxé rhythms from Brazil ([YouTube](https://youtu.be/WCah-JgDktA?t=301)).

-**Sign:** The sign comes from the name sounding similar to “aftershave” or "had-a-shave".
+**Sign:** The sign comes from the name sounding similar to “aftershave” or “had-a-shave”.

 **History:** Part of the second round of tunes that was introduced by Barking Bateria in 2004/2005.